spacemeshos/svm/docs/go-spacemesh-integration.md

 * Does the `returns` field of the `Spawn App` and `Exec App` Receipts should be discarded?
   The volume of the this field won't affect the final `gas_used`...
 * We need to figure out what indexes will be created in `go-spacemesh` that will asist the _Transactions Explorer_.
+* What will be the `gas_price` value injected into a transaction?

 Examples for such indexes.

 ```
 tx_id    -> Receipt
 layer_id -> [Receipt]
 ```

-* Do we want to have the encoding of each Receipt kind to be the same?
+* Do we want to have the encoding prefix of each Receipt kind to be the same?

 ```
 (version, receipt_type, is_success, gas_used)
 ```

-### Not be included in SVM 0.2
+### Out-of-scope for SVM 0.2
 Here is the list of things that won't be included in SVM 0.2 but must be in the subsequent 0.3 version.

 #### Generic Call Method ABI